The Trumpeteers

 Leo Mesner, co-owner and operator of Aladdin Records, heard one of the Trumpeteers' live broadcasts, sensing promise in their take on "Milky White Way", a song written and recorded by Landor Coleman of the Coleman Brothers in 1944.
 The group recorded five songs, including "Milky White Way" for Aladdin in September 1947, debuting their version on the label's newly launched Score Records gospel subsidiary in May 1948.
 The single became one of the first immensely popular gospel records in the post-war era, reaching number 8 on the Billboard "Race Records" chart, reputedly selling over one million copies, and inspiring several other arrangements by musical acts like the Spirit of Memphis Quartet, Silvertone Singers, and Elvis Presley on his first gospel album, His Hand in Mine in 1960.
-The Trumpeteers, themselves, re-recorded the tune numerous times as well.
+The Trumpeteers rerecorded the tune numerous times as well.

-To keep the Trumpeteers commercially accessible, Aladdin Records organized a session crediting the group as the Rockets which focused entirely on secular songs.
-It failed to match the success of "Milky White Way"; however, the Trumpeteers' 17 singles for Score, issued across a five-year period, sold encouragingly.
-During their stint with Score, the group also released two singles with King Records in 1949 and 1950.
-Johnson kept different line-ups of the Trumpeteers active until his death in 1984, and baritone singer Calvin Stewart, who had joined in 1950, then continued to lead the group.
+To keep the group commercially accessible, Aladdin Records organized a session crediting them as the Rockets and focusing entirely on secular songs.
+The result failed to match the success of "Milky White Way". the Trumpeteers' 17 singles for Score, issued across a five-year period, sold encouragingly.
+During this stint, they also released two singles with King Records in 1949 and 1950.
+Johnson kept different line-ups active until his death in 1984, and baritone singer Calvin Stewart, who had joined in 1950, then led the group.